sloapcdkt/Screen2/README.md

 This project depends on the follows packages: `shiny`, `rmarkdown`, and `openair` and `dplyr`.
 You can easily install them from within RStudio, or they will be installed automatically the first time you try to use the screening tools (see below).

 Once the necessary software is installed, download this repository by clicking the "Clone or download" button, above.
 Unzip the file and double click on `Screen2.Rproj`.
 This should launch RStudio.
-Source the `funtions.R` script by either 1) clicking on it in the "Files" pane and then clicking the "Source" button, or 2) entering `source('functions.R')` into the R console.
+Source the `functions.R` script by either 1) clicking on it in RStudio "Files" pane and then clicking the "Source" button, or 2) entering `source('functions.R')` into the R console.

 The script will first check if all of the required packages are installed.
 Any missing packages will be installed automatically, which may take a few minutes.